 The fun sprinkles and glitter were added before baking.
 Don’t go overboard if you’re adding sprinkles, you don’t want your tops to collapse.

 Honestly, I’ve had quite a few Macaron failures over the years.
 I think I’ve got it under control, just to have them totally fall short out of the oven.
-Here’s a few reasons why you could have a Macaron failure in your kitchen.
+Here are a few reasons why you could have a Macaron failure in your kitchen.

 - Uneven Tops – dry ingredients were not sifted, and therefore lumpy batter is under-mixed.